3lvis/Sync/docs/faq.md

 2014-01-02T00:00:00.000000+00:00
 ```

-#### Infinite loop in hyp_dictionary() with relationships
+#### Infinite loop in export() with relationships

-If you're using hyp_dictionary() and you get a stack overflow because of recursive calls, then is probably because somewhere in your relationships, your model is referencing a model that it's referencing the previous model and so on, then `SyncPropertyMapper` doesn't know when to stop.
+If you're using export() and you get a stack overflow because of recursive calls, then is probably because somewhere in your relationships, your model is referencing a model that it's referencing the previous model and so on, then `SyncPropertyMapper` doesn't know when to stop.
 For this reason we've introduced `sync.nonExportable`, this flag can be used for both fields and relationships.
 To fix your issue you need to add the flag to the relationship that shouldn't be exported.

 [More information here.](https://github.com/SyncDB/Sync/tree/master/Source/NSManagedObject-SyncPropertyMapper#excluding)